-The Rotary Club's current major community project is to facilitate the development of a Nature Play Park at Boongaree in North St Berry.
-The nature playground is endorsed by both the community of Berry and the Shoalhaven City Council.
+The Rotary Club's current major community project is working with Shoalhaven City Council to develop the Rotary Nature Play Park at Boongaree in North St Berry.
+It is due for completion at end of 2021.

 Rotary Club's Vision